zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 ### D: Solution with Fold and Unreachable

-If one wants to tell the compiler that the list of languages is complete (maybe because the argument has already been checked before) this could be done as follows with the `std::unreachable` function proposed in P0627R3 [[4]](######[4] Function to mark unreachable code https://wg21.link/P0627R3) and the relaxed rules for the conditional operator proposed in [III Extension of Conditional Operator](##III Extension of Conditional Operator).
+If one wants to tell the compiler that the list of languages is complete (maybe because the argument has already been checked before) this could be done as follows with the `std::unreachable` function proposed in P0627R3 [[4]](#4-function-to-mark-unreachable-code-httpswg21linkp0627r3) and the relaxed rules for the conditional operator proposed in [III Extension of Conditional Operator](#iii-extension-of-conditional-operator).

 ```C++
 #include <utility>